BuvinJT/distbuilder/docs/QtCpp.md

 ### srcDir

 While this parameter is optional, it's generally a good idea to specify it.
-This is used to resolve relative paths to resources.
-If ommited, the "source directory" will be the parent directory to the requisite `exePath` value (i.e. the dynamic *build directory*) where QMake produced the C++ binary.
+The `packageConfigFactory` object returned by `qmakeInit()` will have the `sourceDir` attribute set to this.
+That attibute is used to resolve relative paths to resources.
+If ommited, the "source directory" will become the parent directory to the requisite `exePath` value (i.e. the dynamic *build directory*) where QMake produced the C++ binary.

-In the demos, as is more likely desirable, the root directory to the project's source has been passed.
-If you wish to point this base path for resources to some other location (e.g. a specific sub directory within your project), you may do so with this option.
+In the exmples provided, as is more then likely desirable, the root directory to the project's source has been explictly passed.
+If you wish to point this base path for resources to some other location (e.g. a sub directory within your project), you may do so with this option.

 ### resource

 The `--resource` switch (or `-r` for short) maybe passed repeatedly.
-Use this to bundle additional resources into the package.
-Note that relative paths will be resolved against the `--scrDir` path.
+Use this to bundle additional files or directories into the package.
+Note that relative paths will be resolved against the `--srcDir` switch.

+If you need to place the resource within a **nested** subdirectory in the target package (or simply rename the resource in the product), you may pass a semicolon `;` delimited pair of paths.
+The first value in the pair is the source, and the second is the target path relative to the target package root.

+Example:

+	-r "readme.txt;docs/help.txt"

+This would bundle the `readme.txt` (on the `--srcDir` root) into the package within a sub directory called "docs" and would rename the file "help.txt".

-You may, of course, added resources to the package from within the Python build script, rather than passing that in from an external source in this manner.
+You may, of course, add resources to the package from within the Python build script, rather than passing that in from an external source in this manner.

 ### exeName